Google Associate Product Manager Interview Guide

 The role of a Google Associate Product Manager

 An Associate Product Manager assists Product Managers with their work by doing market research, gathering quantitative product data, and interpreting customer research to enable product managers to operate more efficiently and effectively.
 Associate Product Managers may also take on the responsibility of the development of new products, features, and product strategies to assist more senior product managers.
+For more information on similar roles, check out the Meta Product Manager and Amazon Product Manager guides.

 In terms of day-to-day tasks, associate product managers perform all of the duties of a product manager, just on a smaller scale.
 In other words, while you may not be in charge of product strategy or roadmap, you will be in charge of project priorities.
 You may not be responsible for presenting product ideas across the company, but you will be in charge of keeping your peers and boss up to date.